EvascoJohn/packer-mvp/readme.md

 This command will start the development server and reload it automatically whenever changes are made to the code.

 You can now access the FastAPI app by navigating to `http://localhost:8000` in your web browser.

+# API Endpoints

+Welcome to our API!
+Below are the available endpoints:

+## Documentation for Endpoints

+For detailed documentation and usage examples, please visit `http://localhost:8000/docs`

+## Endpoints

+1. `/bags`
+   - Method: GET
+   - Description: Retrieves a list of all bags.

+2. `/create_bags`
+   - Method: POST
+   - Description: Creates a new bag.